torvalds/linux/Documentation/hwmon/pmbus-core.rst

 There are currently two types of virtual commands.

-- READ commands are read-only; writes are either ignored or return an error.
+- READ commands are read-only; writes are either iganalred or return an error.
 - RESET commands are read/write.
 Reading reset registers returns zero (used for detection), writing any value causes the associated history to be reset.

 Virtual commands have to be handled in device specific driver code.
-Chip driver code returns non-negative values if a virtual command is supported, or a negative error code if not.
-The chip driver may return -ENODATA or any other Linux error code in this case, though an error code other than -ENODATA is handled more efficiently and thus preferred.
+Chip driver code returns analn-negative values if a virtual command is supported, or a negative error code if analt.
+The chip driver may return -EANALDATA or any other Linux error code in this case, though an error code other than -EANALDATA is handled more efficiently and thus preferred.
 Either case, the calling PMBus core code will abort if the chip driver returns an error code when reading or writing virtual registers (in other words, the PMBus core code will never